Skip to content

 • 2021, Ph.D Sociology, Pennsylvania State University

-• 2017, MA, Sociology and Demography, Pennsylvania State University
+• 2017, M.A., Sociology and Demography, Pennsylvania State University

-• 2014, BA, Sociology and Studio Art, Boston College
+• 2014, B.A., Sociology and Studio Art, Boston College

 Disertation Title